BobliHH/simonGame/README.md

 ////////////////////////////////////////////////////////////////

-Step 8 - Game Over
-33. In the sounds folder, there is a sound called wrong.mp3, play this sound if the user got one of the answers wrong.
+Step 8 - Game Over 33.
+In the sounds folder, there is a sound called wrong.mp3, play this sound if the user got one of the answers wrong.

 34. In the styles.css file, there is a class called "game-over", apply this class to the body of the website when the user gets one of the answers wrong and then remove it after 200 milliseconds.

 All going well, you should end up with a flash effect:

 35. Change the h1 title to say "Game Over, Press Any Key to Restart" if the user got the answer wrong.

+////////////////////////////////////////////////////////////////

+Step 9 - Restart the Game 36.
+Create a new function called startOver().

+37. Call startOver() if the user gets the sequence wrong.

+38. Inside this function, you'll need to reset the values of level, gamePattern and started variables.